Encharted Cook

 The rest of the apples would be picked as they matured and we would make baked apples, applesauce, or apple crisp.
 Of all of the apple desserts we made, homemade apple crisp was always everyone's favorite way to enjoy the apples from our tree.

-At the heart of this recipe are apples that are both sweet and tart that are topped with a streusel crumb topping which has rich caramel flavors paired with the sweetest baking spices of cinnamon and nutmeg.
-These are classic flavor combinations which is why apple crisp recipes have endured the test of time.
+At the heart of this recipe are apples that are both sweet and tart, adding better depth of flavor as opposed to only a single variety.
+They are topped with a streusel crumb topping that boasts rich caramel flavors, paired with the sweetest baking spices of cinnamon and nutmeg.
+These are classic flavor combinations, which is why apple crisp recipes have endured the test of time.

-I've been making apple crisp for the last 50-plus years, so I've had a lot of practice at making it and I know a couple of ways to make it quickly which are incorporated into the instructions of this recipe.
-So are you ready to make the best apple crisp ever?
+I've been making apple crisp for over 50 years, so I've had a lot of practice, and I know a couple of ways to make it quickly, which are incorporated into the instructions of this recipe.
+So, are you ready to make the best apple crisp ever?
 Great!

 So, let's cook!